costafacchini/library/README.md

 # run all specs without coverage files (run in this mode when you want to run faster and don't need to look at the coverage)
 $ NO_COVERAGE=true bin/rspec
 ```

+## Decisions

+Considering that librarians work an 8-hour day without breaks, our authentication token for all types of users is valid for 8 hours.

+After this time the user will need to authenticate again.

+## Default credentials

+<strong>email</strong>: `admin@test.com`

+<strong>password</strong>: `12345678`